-All stakeholders must ensure an initial notification in writing is provided to Darwin Port within 24 hours of the incident occurring or being made aware of the incident occurring.
+All stakeholders must ensure an initial written report is provided to Darwin Port within three (3) days of the incident.
 Progressive material updates must be provided in writing to Darwin Port as they occur.
-Incident close out / investigation reports are required to be provided within 28 days of an incident occurring.
-If a detailed root cause analysis is being conducted for high potential incidents, the stakeholder must advise SMWHS of an estimated completion date.
-The investigation shall be submitted as soon as practicable following the completion of the root cause analysis.
+Incident close out / investigation reports are required to be provided as soon as practicable and commensurate to the magnitude of each incident.
 This is to aid in minimising the risk of such incidents reoccurring and updating the Darwin Port incident register for consistent trend analysis, hazard and risk mitigation and introduction of Port safety initiatives.